What Components Make A Viable Auto Accident Case?

 If fault is not an issue, then photos and witness statements aren’t as important in an auto accident case.
 However, if fault is an issue, then they can become critical and a failure to get a timely witness statement can be deadly to your case.
 The problem with the witness statement is that if you don’t get one as soon as possible, then he or she may forget the most important points of the case.

 Photos of the injury are worth a tremendous value to the case because most people are able to heal quickly after an accident, even if they have horrific injures.
-If you can’t show the photos of how bad the injury was at the time of the accident, you may not be able to paint the right picture for the jury or insurance adjustor in order to get them to understand how badly injured you really are.
-With photos, you can show how serious this accident really was and therefore how valuable your claim should be to them in the settlement of the case or to the jury in the award of damages.
+If you can’t show the photos of how bad the injury was at the time of the accident, you may not be able to paint the right picture for the jury or insurance adjuster in order to get them to understand how badly injured you really are.
+With photos, you can show how serious this accident really was and, therefore, how valuable your claim should be to them in the settlement of the case or to the jury in the awarding of damages.